ambertaal/calculator-react/README.md

 # Calculator React Project

-This project is based on the tutorial from https://www.youtube.com/watch?v=DgRrrOt0Vr8
+This project is based on the tutorial from https://www.youtube.com/watch?v=DgRrrOt0Vr8# calculator-react